MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/Arm_Overview.md

 **Emulated** applications are x86/x64 applications that are run as-is without modification on Windows IoT Enterprise on Arm using inbox emulation technology. x86/x64 application emulation provides a fast way for device builders to port existing x86/x64 designs to Arm64.
 Windows 10 IoT Enterprise on Arm supports emulating x86 applications, whereas Windows 11 IoT Enterprise on Arm supports emulating both x86 and x64 applications.

-Learn more about Arm application development in the [Windows IoT Enterprise on Arm application development documentation](../Development/App_dev.md) or the [Windows on Arm application development documentation](/windows/arm/overview).
+For more information, see [Windows IoT Enterprise on Arm application development documentation](../Development/App_dev.md), and [Windows on Arm application development documentation](/windows/arm/overview).

 ### Device Drivers